helins/fdat.cljc/README.md

 Code is data, this axiom holds true until one has to serialize functions, for instance for sending an event to another process.
 Things get even more complicated when code needs to be shared between processes running in different environments, such as between Clojure and Clojurescript.
-We shall see in a moment that the current usual way of doing it is needlessly cumbersome.
+We shall see how we can surmount those obstacles.

 # Usage